DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Related Work

 Most recently, the EditGuard \cite{zhang2024editguard} introduces a novel approach for decoupling the training process from specific tampering types.
 Traditional watermarking systems often require retraining or fine-tuning for each manipulation scenario.
 In contrast, EditGuard’s image-to-image steganography framework generalises across diverse tampering methods, including face swaps, background replacements, and AI-generated edits, without needing retraining.
 OmniGuard \cite{zhang2025omniguard} further enhances this approach by introducing a hybrid forensic framework that combines proactive embedding of the semi-fragile watermark with passive blind extraction.
 In a different line of work, the authors of \cite{wang2025fractalforensics} leverage the mathematical properties of fractals to generate watermark patterns through a parameter-driven pipeline.
 Moreover, watermarks are embedded using an entry-to-patch strategy, where each watermark matrix entry is mapped to a specific image patch, enabling precise localisation of manipulated regions.
 Though significant strides have been made, the majority of existing semi-fragile watermarking approaches still rely on the pixel space for embedding, rather than leveraging the latent space, which could offer greater flexibility and robustness.
 Furthermore, current adversarial training pipelines used when training the watermarking frameworks are often simplistic and lack the sophistication needed to simulate complex attack curricula.
 As a result, the resilience of watermarking techniques under realistic and increasingly sophisticated adversarial conditions remains limited.
-In contrast, by leveraging a spherical latent space, our framework ensures more structured and disentangled representations, which enhances watermark embedding consistency, robustness, and manipulation sensitivity.
-Additionally, the integration of MAARL enables the system to simulate and defend against complex, curriculum-based adversarial attacks, significantly improving the robustness and generalisability of the watermarking strategy across diverse manipulation scenarios.
+In contrast, our framework leverages the latent space to obtain more structured and disentangled representations.
+This enhances watermark embedding consistency, robustness, and sensitivity to manipulations.
+Additionally, the integration of adversarial reinforcement learning enables the system to simulate and defend against complex, curriculum-based adversarial attacks.
+This significantly improves the robustness and generalisability of the watermarking strategy across diverse manipulation scenarios.